 Some ways to limit fraudulent returns include:

-- Making returns policies more restrictive
+• Making returns policies more restrictive

-- Re-training employees to ensure returns are processed correctly and policies are enforced
+• Re-training employees to ensure returns are processed correctly and policies are enforced

-- Only offering exchanges or store credit for returned items
+• Only offering exchanges or store credit for returned items

-- Tracking and analyzing order and returns history at the individual level to potentially identify repeat offenders
+• Tracking and analyzing order and returns history at the individual level to potentially identify repeat offenders

-Managing returns with holiday cheer
+Managing post-holiday returns with holiday cheer

-Ecommerce brands will never be able to eliminate returns entirely.
-A certain percentage of customers will inevitably find reasons to send items back — legitimately or not.
 The goal for brands should be limiting returns as much as possible and ensuring that every customer has a positive experience when making a return.
-The lead-up to the 2022 holiday shopping season is a good time to review returns policies and make any necessary process changes to ensure a smooth logistics experience.
-By crafting sound policies and improving efficiency in back-office operations, ecommerce leaders can better control the cost of returns, limit disruption, and ensure both customers and company stakeholders enjoy a very happy holiday season.
+The lead-up to the holiday shopping season is a good time to review returns policies and make any necessary process changes to ensure a smooth logistics experience.

 Want to improve experiences at each stage of your customer journey, through the holidays and beyond?
 Connect with Digital River today to learn how our global seller services drive outstanding results for ecommerce brands.